Hasmonean dynasty: Hellenization

-Antiochus IV against Jerusalem
+Antiochus IV

 In spring 168 BCE, after successfully invading the Ptolemaic kingdom of Egypt, Antiochus IV was humiliatingly pressured by the Romans to withdraw.
 According to the Roman historian Livy, the Roman senate dispatched the diplomat Gaius Popilius to Egypt who demanded Antiochus to withdraw.
 When Antiochus requested time to discuss the matter Popilius "drew a circle round the king with the stick he was carrying and said, 'Before you step out of that circle give me a reply to lay before the senate.'"

 While Antiochus was campaigning in Egypt, a rumor spread in Judah that he had been killed.
 The deposed high priest Jason took advantage of the situation, attacked Jerusalem, and drove away Menelaus and his followers.
 Menelaus took refuge in Akra, the Seleucids fortress in Jerusalem.
-When Antiochus heard of this, he sent an army to Jerusalem to sort things out.
-Jerusalem was taken, Jason and his followers were driven out, and Menelaus reinstated as high priest.
+When Antiochus heard of this, he sent an army to Jerusalem who drove out Jason and his followers, and reinstated Menelaus as high priest; he then imposed a tax and established a fortress in Jerusalem.

-He then imposed a tax and established a fortress in Jerusalem.
-Antiochus tried to suppress public observance of Jewish laws, apparently in an attempt to secure control over the Jews.
-His government set up an idol of Zeus on the Temple Mount, which Jews considered to be desecration of the Mount; it also forbade both circumcision and possession of Jewish scriptures, on pain of death.
+During this period Antiochus tried to suppress public observance of Jewish laws, apparently in an attempt to secure control over the Jews.
+His government set up an idol of Zeus on the Temple Mount, which Jews considered to be desecration of the Mount, outlawed observance of the Sabbath and the offering of sacrifices at the Jerusalem Temple, required Jewish leaders to sacrifice to idols and forbade both circumcision and possession of Jewish scriptures, on pain of death.
+Punitive executions were also instituted.

 According to Josephus,"Now Antiochus was not satisfied either with his unexpected taking the city, or with its pillage, or with the great slaughter he had made there; but being overcome with his violent passions, and remembering what he had suffered during the siege, he compelled the Jews to dissolve the laws of their country, and to keep their infants uncircumcised, and to sacrifice swine's flesh upon the altar."

-He also outlawed observance of the Sabbath and the offering of sacrifices at the Jerusalem Temple and required Jewish leaders to sacrifice to idols; punitive executions were also instituted.
-Possession of Jewish scriptures was made a capital offence.
 The motives of Antiochus are unclear.
 He may have been incensed at the overthrow of his appointee, Menelaus, he may have been responding to a Jewish revolt that had drawn on the Temple and the Torah for its strength, or he may have been encouraged by a group of radical Hellenisers among the Jews.